MuhaddisFarooq/MuhaddisFarooq/README.md

 🌱 I’m currently learning full stack development.

-👯 I’m looking to collaborate on open-source projects, particularly those aimed at educational tools and community-driven initiatives.

-🤔 I’m looking for help with mastering state-of-the-art web development techniques and best practices in software architecture.
+🤔 I’m looking to master the state-of-art of web development techniques and best practices in software architecture.

 📫 How to reach me: Drop me an email at muhaddis1122@outlook.com